TRIP TO ANANTNAG AND MARTAND SUN TEMPLE

 We stopped our car almost midway near a rafting point, as a mere watcher though.
 As we feel more comfortable being a watcher than an adventurist.
 Like many others, we also posed for selfies with the rafters.
 Two boys embarked in front of us.
 The ride seemed so scary to me.
 Thank God, I did not try it.
 But rafting surely is a famous activity among all the things to do in Anantnag.

-HOW ANANTNAG GOT ITS NAME AND ITS HISTORY-INTRODUCTION TO THINGS TO DO IN ANANTNAG.
+HOW ANANTNAG GOT ITS NAME AND ITS HISTORY

 The place derives its name from a Sanskrit phrase – ‘Ananta’ meaning ‘Infinite’ and ‘Nag’ in the Kashmiri language means ‘Water Stream’.
 Surprisingly, there are innumerable springs even today in and around the epicenter of Anantnag, the most significant being there at Mattan.